William Shatner's TekWar

 William Shatner's TekWar is a 1995 first-person shooter video game derived from the TekWar series of novels created by William Shatner and ghost-written by science-fiction author Ron Goulart.
-It was designed using the Build engine.
+It was developed using the Build engine.

 Plot

-The game's narrative takes place using cutscenes at the beginning and end of each level, featuring Shatner himself (in character as Walter Bascom) as the narrator.
+The game's narrative takes place through cutscenes at the beginning and end of each level, featuring Shatner himself (in character as Walter Bascom) as the narrator.
 Cutscenes vary depending on the player's performance during missions: if the player does not shoot any innocent non-player characters (NPCs), kills the TekLord in the mission, and does not raise any tension (i.e. walking with his gun drawn), Bascom delivers praise.
 On the other hand, shooting innocent characters or aborting the mission causes him to threaten to have you put back into cryo-storage.

 The premise details an ex-cop who acts as a rogue agent under the direct guidance of Walter Bascom, exterminating drug dealers ("TekLords") who peddle "Tek", a highly addictive neurological drug.
 Bascom sends the player through several missions to kill TekLords.
 Killing each TekLord gives players a symbol to be taken into the Matrix, a virtual computer world where players must decipher the meanings of the symbols.
 Killing all seven TekLords has players return to the Matrix one final time to stop a Tek distribution system that is wired into the Matrix.

 Upon successfully halting the Tek distribution system, Bascom praises the player for their deeds, and promises them a permanent spot in his agency and a guarantee that their original sentencing will be dismissed.